wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-getting-started.md

 1. Once installation is complete, if you are blocking unknown outbound connections in your environment, you will also need to add the following rules to your firewall.
 Make sure you reboot your AAD Connect machine after making these changes:
    - Allow outbound connections over port 443 TCP
    - Allow outbound connections to https://ssprsbprodncu-sb.accesscontrol.chinacloudapi.cn/
-   - When using a proxy or having general connectivity issues, allow outbound connections over port 9350-9534 TCP
+   - When using a proxy or having general connectivity issues, allow outbound connections over port 9350-9354 TCP

 ### Step 4: Set up the appropriate Active Directory permissions
 For every forest that contains users whose passwords will be reset, if X is the account that was specified for that forest in the configuration wizard (during initial configuration), then X must be given the **Reset Password**, **Change Password**, **Write Permissions** on `lockoutTime`, and **Write Permissions** on `pwdLastSet`, extended rights on the root object of each domain in that forest.
 The right should be marked as inherited by all user objects.

+If you are not sure what account the above refers to, open the Azure Active Directory Connect configuration UI and click on the **Review Your Solution** option.
+The account you need to add permission to is underlined in red in the screenshot below.

+**<font color="red">Make sure you set this permission for each domain in each forest in your system, otherwise password writeback will not work properly.</font>**

+  ![][032]

   Setting these permissions will allow the MA service account for each forest to manage passwords on behalf of user accounts within that forest.
 If you neglect to assign these permissions, then, even though writeback will appear to be configured correctly, users will encounter errors when attempting to manage their on-premises passwords from the cloud.
 Here are the detailed steps on how you can do this using the **Active Directory Users and Computers** management snap-in:

 >[AZURE.NOTE] It could take up to an hour for these permissions to replicate to all objects in your directory.